websight-io/websight-localsync/README.md

 ## Troubleshooting

-### Switching to environment files versions does not work
+### The dev files are not synchronised
+Verify that the `Apache Sling File System Resource Provider (org.apache.sling.fsresource)` bundle is Active in http://localhost:8080/system/console/bundles/org.apache.sling.fsresource.
+- if Status is `Resolved` you can activate the bundle

-You can see dev version of your code even though this script is not running:
+### You can see dev version of your code even though this script is not running

 Go to `http://localhost:8080/system/console/configMgr` and search for `Apache Sling File System Resource Provider`.
 See if there are old mappings to your module and delete them.